Skip to content

 reconstructPar

 In this example, the pressure results of domains 0 to 127 per time step are written into a single file.
 In a non-collated method, the same results would have been written into 128 separate files.
-This tremendous decrease of number of output files happens naturally with all the rest of the field variables also.
+This tremendous decrease in the number of output files happens naturally with all the rest of the field variables also.

-IO operations in the collated method are based on threaded sub-processes, and therefore do not cause any time overhead for the simulation compared to non-collated method.
+I/O operations in the collated method are based on threaded sub-processes, and therefore do not cause any time overhead for the simulation compared to non-collated method.

 $WM_PROJECT_INST_DIR/batch_script_examples